nihallakshmankonchady/performance-test-scripts/Esignet/README.md

 *  OIDC - Configuration (Execution) : Open ID Connect dynamic provider discovery is not supported currently, this endpoint is only for facilitating the OIDC provider details in a standard way.

-*  OIDC - JSON Web Key Set (Execution) : Endpoint to fetch all the public keys of the IdP server.Returns public key set in the JWKS format.
+*  OIDC - JSON Web Key Set (Execution) : Endpoint to fetch all the public keys of the Esignet server.Returns public key set in the JWKS format.

+### Execution points for Esignet Wallet Binding API's

+*  Wallet Binding - Send Binding OTP (Execution) : This thread group will send the otp for the individual id passed in the request body.
+For Registered individual id we have separately added the setup thread group for creating identities.

+*  Wallet Binding :
+   * Wallet Binding (Preparation) - This preparation thread group contains binding otp api from which we will save the passed individual id into a file and will use that same file in the execution.

+   * Wallet Binding (Execution) - In this thread will pass the auth factor type as "WLA".
+Also, a JWT format binding public key which will be generated from a code written in JSR223 preprocessor.
+Will use the file generated from the preparation and it can't be used multiple times.